mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 </div>
 ```

-I'm quite happy with this page in particular because it felt way too easy. `import.meta.globEager` is a [feature of Vite](https://vitejs.dev/guide/features.html#glob-import) that allowed me to import all of the .md files in the `./posts` directory.
-Then, in the load function, I parse the `page` query parameter and slice the posts into pages of 10 (it'll probably be a while before I have enough posts to require pagination, but nevertheless).
+`import.meta.globEager` is a feature of Vite that allowed me to import all of the .md files in the `./posts` directory.
+Thanks to mdsvex, importing a .md file returns both a Svelte component and a `metadata` property that represents the frontmatter data.
+We just need the metadata here.

-Most of my page components felt pretty easy to work with.
-Load the data, render the data.
-This isn't anything new, but I suppose the novelty of a new framework made it feel like it was.
+Then, in the load function, I parse the `page` query parameter and return 10 posts for whichever page we're on.
+Pagination is as simple as navigating to `/blog?page=2` etc.

-## Some things weren't easy
+If you go to [/blog](/blog) you'll notice I have a bit more extra information on the posts, such as reading time and a short preview.
+I had to [write my own plugin](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/blog-meta.js) to do this, which wasn't too bad, but did take me a few nights to figure out how to go about it.

-I was surprised at how easy it was to get mdsvex working thanks to the svelte-add plugin, but after that, I wasn't sure how I could add some extra functionality that I wanted.
-In particular, I wanted to render a short preview of the blog posts in `/blogs`, a reading time estimate, and be able to embed videos like the `npm init svelte@next` clip earlier.
+### The rest of the website

-I searched around and tried to find an example of someone doing any of those things with mdsvex, but there wasn't much.
-Eventually I asked [Discord channel](https://svelte.dev) and got some helpful pointers, but I still had to figure out an approach myself.
+Everything else was pretty straight forward.
+A home page and a portfolio page.
+They both are written using markdown as well because it was just easiest.

-The "reading time" feature is pretty common on Gatsby blogs, so I figured it must be available as a Gatsby plugin somewhere.
-A quick google search lead me to [gatsby-remark-reading-time](https://www.gatsbyjs.com/plugins/gatsby-remark-reading-time/) which seemed like the one.
-As the name suggests, it's a plugin for remark, something that mdsvex also uses.
+## Issues

-I had to do some learning on how to write remark plugins, but they weren't so bad.
-Their GitHub repo had a good resource for learning how to create one, and eventually I ended up with something that worked.
-I ended up writing plugins for [adding preview and reading time to the metadata](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/blog-meta.js), [embedding videos](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/video.js), and [referencing relative image urls](https://github.com/mattjennings/mattjennings.io/tree/master/remark-plugins/relative-image-urls.js).
+There were more than a few times where I ran into issues simply because SvelteKit is still in beta.
+For example, this post doesn't load for me in development when rendered server-side.
+A fix is already on the way (it actually was a Vite bug), but things like that can _really_ grind you if you're trying to use this for a production project.
+I definitely don't recommend using it in production yet.

-If I were using Gatsby or Next, it would be reasonable to expect that someone has already solved these problems and provided solutions in the form of plugins or npm modules.
-SvelteKit and even Svelte itself have such a young ecosystem that we don't have that luxury yet.
-At the same time, the fact that mdsvex even exists is pretty fortunate, and there are similarly great things being worked on already.
+Additionally, the ecosystem for Svelte and SvelteKit is still relatively young.
+As mentioned earlier, I had to write a custom plugin for adding extra metadata to my blog posts.
+If I were using Gatsby or Next.js it would be reasonable to expect someone had done this already with an example.
+On the other hand, it's good that SvelteKit/mdsvex work in a way that I _could_ figure it out on my own.
+It's just a maturity thing, and eventually we'll see examples that cover all kinds of use cases like this.

 ## Verdict

-Overall, I really enjoy using SvelteKit.
-Definitely don't use it in production yet, there are still breaking changes and bugs happening regularly.
-Usually you're at the mercy of a GitHub comment or someone in the Discord channel explaining how to fix it.
-Once they hit a stable release though, I think this will be my go-to for projects whenever possible.
+I think I will continue to use SvelteKit for personal projects.
+Once it sees a stable release, it'll really come down to Svelte vs React when choosing projects.
+Next.js is still a really great framework and it'll be tough to replace it, but if I ever decide to replace React with Svelte, then SvelteKit is a no-brainer.